Reading multiplicity in unfoldings from epsilon-neighborhoods of orbits: Abstract

 \section{Abstract}

+We consider generic analytic $1$-parameter unfoldings of saddle-node germs of analytic vector fields on the real line, their time-one maps and the Lebesgue measure of $\varepsilon$-neighborhoods of the orbits of these time-one maps.

+The box dimension of an orbit gives the asymptotics of the principal term of this Lebesgue measure and it is known that it is discontinuous at bifurcation parameters.

-We consider generic $1$-parameter unfoldings of parabolic vector fields.
-It is known that the box dimension of orbits of their time-one maps is discontinuous at the bifurcation value.
-Here, we expand asymptotically the Lebesgue measure of the $\varepsilon$-neighborhoods of orbits of the time-one maps in a Chebyshev scale, \emph{uniformly with respect to the bifurcation parameter}.
-We use the so-called \emph{\' Ecalle-Roussarie-type compensators}.
-We read from the expansion the number of hyperbolic points born in the unfolding of the parabolic point (i.e. the \emph{codimension} of the bifurcation).
+In order to recover continuous dependence of the asymptotics on the parameter, here we expand asymptotically the Lebesgue measure of $\varepsilon$-neighborhoods of orbits of time-one maps in a \emph{Chebyshev} system, \emph{uniformly with respect to the bifurcation parameter}.
+We use \emph{\' Ecalle-Roussarie-type compensators}.

+We show how the number of fixed points of the time-one map born in the universal analytic unfolding of the parabolic point corresponds to the number of terms vanishing in this uniform expansion of the Lebesgue measure of $\varepsilon$-neighborhoods of orbits.